Bridging loans can provide a solution to secure that perfect property quickly before there is an opportunity to sell another property.

 It has become more commonplace within recent years for bridging loans to be used to fund the purchase of a house, due to the benefits of this type of finance, such as:

-• Speed – A bridging loan can usually be arranged promptly and therefore the property purchase can often complete quickly.
+- Speed – A bridging loan can usually be arranged promptly and therefore the property purchase can often be completed quickly.
 The property chain can often treat purchasers using bridging loans as cash buyers and therefore can be favoured above other contenders that need to sell the property first, before proceeding.

 Example 2 – Downsizing with the use of a Bridging Loan